 Mary LaPorte, Board Chair

-Mary LaPorte led non-profit organizations working in the fields of community economic development, job training & education, and international development over a span of three decades.
+Mary led non-profit organizations working in the fields of community economic development, job training & education, and international development throughout her career.
 Mary was the founding Executive Director of Jane Addams Resource Corporation in Chicago, the founding Executive Director of the Center for Employment Training in Cleveland, and the Chief Operating Officer of International Partners in Mission in Cleveland.
-She served as a Field Instructor at the Mandel School of Applied Social Sciences, Graduate School of Social Work, Case Western Reserve University, throughout her time in Cleveland.
+She served as a Field Instructor for the Graduate School of Social Work, Case Western Reserve University, throughout her time in Cleveland.
 Mary earned a Master of Social Work and a Bachelor of General Studies from the University of Michigan.

 Prior to joining the team at Oxfam, Karina worked as a program evaluation consultant with various international institutions.
 She also spent two years with the non-profit organization, Familias de Esperanza, in Guatemala and three years with iEARN-USA, an international education non-profit based in New York City, as well as having served on the Board of Directors of EcoViva since 2001.
 She earned a Master of International Affairs and a Master of Public Health from Columbia University and during that time conducted her Master’s thesis with EcoViva’s partner, the Mangrove Association, in El Salvador.

 Cam joined the EcoViva board in 2015.
 A labor educator, he taught political economy, immigration policy and strategic campaigns at the National Labor College and has worked in the labor movement for more than 30 years.
 As Regional Director for the Americas of Public Services international — the global federation of public service unions — he developed labor rights campaigns with public sector unions in North and South America.
 He also worked for the AFSCME Research Department, the AFL-CIO Workers Institute for Safety and Health, and the AFL-CIO International Department.